Date last modified: 12 November 2018

 New Zealand citizens who are granted Australian citizenship automatically become dual citizens.
 Australian citizens must depart and enter Australia on an Australian passport.
 Once overseas you can travel on your New Zealand passport.

-Evidence of Australian citizenship applications are generally processed with 22 to 45 days.
+Evidence of Australian citizenship applications are generally processed within 37 to 63 days.

 The application fee for evidence of Australian citizenship is $190.

 For more information refer to Evidence of Australian citizenship on the Department of Home Affairs website.